What Is a Casino Bonus and How Does It Work?

 Understanding Wagering Requirements

 Okay, so you’ve spotted a sweet-looking casino bonus.
 Awesome!
 But before you get too excited, let’s talk about wagering requirements.
-These are basically the rules that dictate how much you need to bet before you can actually withdraw any winnings from your bonus.
-Think of it as the casino’s way of making sure you don’t just grab the bonus and run.
+These rules dictate how much you need to bet before you can withdraw any winnings from your bonus.
+Think of it as the casino’s way of ensuring you don’t just grab the bonus and run.
 It’s all about playthrough.

 Calculating Wagering Requirements

-Right, so how do you actually figure out what you need to bet?
+Right, so how do you figure out what you need to bet?
 It’s usually expressed as a multiple of the bonus amount.
-For example, a 20x wagering requirement on a $50 bonus means you need to bet $1000 (20 x $50) before you can cash out.
-Sometimes, it’s a multiple of both the bonus and your deposit, which obviously makes it a bit tougher.
+For example, a 20x wagering requirement on a $50 bonus means you must bet $1000 (20 x $50) before you can cash out.
+Sometimes, it’s a multiple of the bonus and your deposit, making it a bit tougher.
 Here’s a quick example:

 Scenario Bonus Amount Wagering Requirement Total Wager Required